 We’ve always preferred natural light.
-You don’t have to carry around a ton of equipment – just your camera bodies and lenses.
-And for the most part, what you see is what you get – you will never be surprised by the way a flash hits your subject matter.
+You don’t have to carry around a ton of equipment – just your camera body and lenses.
+And for the most part, what you see is what you get.
+We need to understand how natural light works so we can use it to improve our photographs.

 Always make sure you have a variety of gobos and reflectors ready to use to block, reflect and manipulate the sunlight.
 Reflectors are made from a variety of materials, and can help you do everything from blocking out the heavy sun rays, to adding a soft, warm glow to the skin.

 Even if you’re creating an environmental image, and the subject is just a part of the final scene, make sure your subject has a natural look.
-If you place them directly in the sun, they may be squinting and have a distorted face.
+If you place them directly into the light source, they may be squinting.

 Clouds can create natural light boxes, and give you soft filtered light anywhere you go.
 Though you do need to be careful not to get your camera wet on rainy days, the rain can enhance a portrait, and give you a totally new perspective with your subject matter.
 Learn to play with what you have, and be creative with the opportunities given.